 In other words, if an investor buys a stock for $100 and it drops to $60, the goal has not been accomplished if the investor sells the stock.
 Of course, the investor can continue to own the stock.
 If it recovers and exceeds the investor’s cost, a capital gain may be incurred.
 The time frame for this, however, is very unpredictable, and the gain may never be achieved.

 Acceptance of Cash Flow Vs Capital Gains Investing

 The most promoted method of investing among financial firms and the media is to buy stocks for long term capital gains.
 This is the easiest way to invest and it can work very well over long time frames.

-And many investors are just not aware of cash flow investing because of the overwhelming influence of mainstream investing.
+And many investors are just not aware of cash flow investing because of the overwhelming influence of mainstream buy and hold investing.
 This trend, however, seems to finally be changing with the FIRE (Financial Independence Retire Early) movement among the younger generations and their affinity for alternative income generating assets that older investors aren’t as comfortable with.